 Hay Feeder Review

-This adjustable feeder is built for both livestock and horses to have easy access to large bales from when the bale starts out large and uneaten, all the way down to the smaller size when consumed.
-The pin and loop connections are safe for horses and make it easy to set up.
+This adjustable feeder is built for both livestock and horses to have easy access to large bales from when the bale starts large and uneaten, all the way down to the smaller size when consumed.
+The pin and loop connections are safe for horses and make them easy to set up.
 The panels move easily when the bale gets smaller.
 This provides access as it’s consumed.
 The sides are moved inward by your animals under normal feeding pressures.
 The strong frame is made with steel, 1-3/4″ steel tubing and the hay-saving steel skirt keeps loose hay from being trampled.
-Keep your large bales accessible not matter the changing size with this unique design from Tarter.
+Keep your large bales accessible no matter the changing size with this unique design from Tarter.

 If you have any questions on the feeder or if you’d like a quote with shipping to your address, please let us know and we’ll be happy to forward one for your review.